Try a Free Live AI Golf Lesson TRY FREE

 Rotate the Golf Core, Keeping Arms Soft

 Now that we're at the top, what do we actually do on the downswing?
 As you know, we rotate.
-We want to get the core of the body rotating back to the left, keeping the hands and arms soft.
-This creates the feeling of an outside in swing.
+We want to get the core of the body rotating back through impact, keeping the hands and arms soft.
+This creates the feeling of an outside in swing and is the foundation of proper downswing mechanics in the Rotary Swing method.

-As you can see, if Adrian starts rotating down on the left or rotating his body to the left without doing anything with his arms, that will pull his hands slightly over the top, onto that red downswing path.
+As you can see, if Adrian starts rotating down — or rotating his body through without doing anything with his arms — that will pull his hands slightly over the top, onto that red downswing path.
+The body rotation drives the swing, not the arms.

 His hands come in slightly over the top of their position on the way back.
-This is perfectly normal, and has a lot to do with the dynamics we're trying to achieve at impact.
+This is perfectly normal, and has a lot to do with the impact dynamics we're trying to achieve.
+Using an AI swing analyzer to review your own footage can clearly reveal this over-the-top hand path in your downswing.

 As we'll discuss shortly, you want your hands to travel more of a straight-line path from the top of the backswing to the downswing impact position.